Admissions FAQs

 All students who apply to the Master’s program are automatically considered for funding through these two mechanisms, as applicable to the applicant.
 As such, students do not need to inquire about the possibility of receiving funding.
 Students who will be offered funding will receive that offer as soon as funding is available.

-Prospective Master's students can find additional information on the Financial Aid for MA Program section of our website along with other funding sources.
+Prospective Master's students can find additional information on the Financial Aid for MA Program section of our website along with other funding sources.- My application has been placed on the wait list.
+When will I hear if I am accepted?

 Because students who are accepted during the initial round of admissions have until April 15 to respond, the earliest that students who are on the waitlist will hear further information about their application is the last week of April.